 ADA Hotline: 1-800-514-0301

 Centers for Disease Control and Prevention – Although not a regulatory setting agency, the CDC has a number of helpful resources available for pool operators.
 Many of their standards are nationally accepted best-practices.

 Occupational Safety and Health Administration – OSHA is tasked with keeping the workforce safe.
 These OSHA links help us understand the precautions necessary when dealing with chemical spills and bloodborne pathogen cleanup.

 Consumer Product Safety Commission – The CPSC works to protect the public from unreasonable risk of injury and death by reviewing thousands of consumer products.
 Their Pool Safely website has been set up to identify and reduce risks associated with public and private swimming pools.
 The site contains numerous resources, publications and materials available for your use.

-Virginia Graeme Baker Pool and Spa Safety Act – The VGB Codes promote the safe usage of public pools, spas, and hot tubs by setting standards that reduce the likelihood of suction entrapment.
-The below link leads to VGB resources gathered by the National Swimming Pool Foundation.
+Virginia Graeme Baker Pool and Spa Safety Act – The VGB Pool and Spa Safety Act promote the safe usage of public pools, spas, and hot tubs by setting standards that reduce the likelihood of suction entrapment.

 Lifeguarding Resources – If you’re in charge of the lifeguarding team at your pool, you can find up to date information on local training and recertification programs for your team at the following links.

 COVID-19 Response – In response to the Coronavirus pandemic we have gathered scientifically supported information from trusted resources to help you reopen your pool when allowed by local, state and federal guidelines.
 All of our COVID-19 related information can be found at the link below.